 Deducting Business Travel to and From a Home Business

-If you operate your business from your home, you can deduct business-related car expenses for travel back and forth for business purposes, under these circumstances:
+If you operate your business from your home, you can deduct business-related car expenses for travel back and forth from home to business locations for business purposes.
+These expenses include all of the costs of running your car, under these circumstances:

 How Do I Prove Car Expenses Are Business Related?